infinityworks/Policies/ISO-27001/byod/readme.md

 ## Acceptable Use

-Usage of a personal device must abide by the restrictions set out in the [Acceptable Use Policy](../acceptableusage/readme.md) and the policy as set out
+Usage of a personal device must abide by the restrictions set out in the [Acceptable Use Policy](../acceptableusage/readme.md) and the [computing policy](../computing/readme.md).
+The device must also be configured and used in-line with the other security policies set out by Infinity Works.

 In order to bring your own device and use it for work purposes, the device must be up-to-date and secure, meeting the requirements of relevant policies, e.g. [Laptop Policy](../device/readme.md).

 ## Devices and Support